 - participate in at least one Meinig-sponsored social event and one Meinig-sponsored professional development activity annually.

 - submit a re-application, including a reflective essay each year, describing your leadership learning.

 - participate in all Freshman Forum events (freshmen only).

 These expectations are viewed as a way of ensuring that members take full advantage of the opportunities for growth and connection.
 They also are designed to continue to foster the principles on which Meinig Scholars were originally selected - academic achievement and commitment to leadership in service to community.
 Any difficulties individuals may have in meeting any of the expectations will be examined on a case by case basis by the Director.

 Proper completion of the Meinig Re-application materials, which includes activity verification and the reflective essay must be submitted each year by the deadline (established each year; typically mid-May for returning students and March or April for seniors.).
 The re-application process is how you demonstrate your compliance with the program requirements.

-The deadline for submission of these compliance materials (AVF and essay) is usually late April/early May of each academic year.
 Failure to meet these requirements can result in a students' removal from the Meinig Scholars program.